-New General Cinema prexy Frank Stryjewski said that, as part of the company’s new, centralized structure, “Neal and his team are more than ready to meet the challenges that exist in today’s exhibition environment and we are very excited about his leading us into the next millennium.”
+General Cinema’s new prexy, Frank Stryjewski, said that, as part of the company’s new, centralized structure, “Neal and his team are more than ready to meet the challenges that exist in today’s exhibition environment and we are very excited about his leading us into the next millennium.”

-A 19-year vet of the company, Stolberg most recently served as western regional VP of operations, supervising theaters in California, Washington, New Mexico and Texas.
+A 19-year vet of the company, Stolberg most recently served as General Cinema’s western regional VP of operations, supervising theaters in California, Washington, New Mexico and Texas.

 Stolberg has also worked as the company’s division manager and as its West Coast director of operations.
 Stolberg got his career start as a General Cinema theater manager in 1980.